Huhu beetle: Predators

-Huhu beetles are known to be preyed upon by a wide range of predators.
+The beetle is preyed upon by a wide range of predators.
 Some such predators are introduced to New Zealand, such as ship rats, little owl and magpie.
-Native predators are known to include short tailed bats, moreporks and saddleback.
-Before their extinction, huia were observed to utilise huhu beetle larvae as their principle food source.

-As larvae, huhu beetles are known to be preyed upon by the larvae of Thoramus wakefieldi, a species of click beetle, despite the relative small size of T. wakefieldi when compared to huhu beetle larvae.
-The larvae are also known to be preyed upon by of Rhipistena cryptarthra.
+Native predators include short-tailed bats, moreporks and saddlebacks.
+Before their extinction, huia were observed to utilise huhu beetle larvae as their principal food source.
+The larva is preyed upon by the larva of Thoramus wakefieldi, a species of click beetle, despite the relative small size of T. wakefieldi when compared to huhu larva.
+The larva is also preyed upon by Rhipistena cryptarthra, a species of wedge-shaped beetle.